 Students in all French-second-language programs in the province are encouraged to get involved.
 School division finals are usually open to French immersion students.
 Both core French and French immersion students are eligible to participate in the provincial and national events.

 Schools are sent preliminary information in September and asked to indicate if they will participate in the Concours d’art oratoire.
 A complete information package is sent to interested schools early in November.
 Provincial finals will be held April 25, 2020.
 National finals will be held June 6, 2020.

 The National Concours d’art oratoire

-On June 3, 2017, Canadian Parents for French will host the 15th annual public speaking competition, the National Concours d’art oratoire in Ottawa, Ontario.
+On June 6, 2020, Canadian Parents for French will host the 18th annual public speaking competition, the National Concours d’art oratoire.
 The competition brings together senior high school students from across Canada who will deliver the speech that won them first prize at the school, regional, and provincial/territorial levels.

-First place winners will qualify for scholarships, ranging from $1000 to $20,000.
-In the past, this has included awards from from the University of Ottawa, the University of Moncton, the Université de Saint-Boniface, the Université Sainte-Anne, and the University of Prince Edward Island, and Second and third place winners have the option of receiving scholarships from the University of Ottawa, the Université de Saint-Boniface, or the University of Prince Edward Island.
+First, second and third place winners will qualify for scholarships, ranging from $1000 to $20,000.
+In the past, this has included awards from from the University of Ottawa, the University of Moncton, the Université de Saint-Boniface, the Université Sainte-Anne, and the University of Alberta’s Campus St Jean.

 In addition to these academic rewards, the contest provides an opportunity for students to visit Canada’s capital and meet others from across the country.